 Some people are worried that talking about consent will be awkward or that it will ruin the mood, which is far from true.
-If anything, the mood is much more positive when both partners are happy and can freely communicate what they want.
-Consider having these conversations during a time when you’re not being physically intimate.
+If anything, the mood is much more positive when both/all partners are happy and can freely communicate what they want!

-If you are in the heat if the moment, here are some suggestions of things to say:
+If you are in the heat of the moment, here are some suggestions of things to say:

 - Do you want to slow down?

 - What do you like?

 - How do you feel about ____?